OpenThermochronology/QTQtPlot/README.md

 _NOTE: Deep-time QTQt models with multiple thermochronometers over 500 My to billion year+ time span(s)--TLDR--run them for a long, long time._

 _Convergence on the stable posterior is difficult to assess, so a rule of thumb would be 500k to 1M burn in iterations and >500k to >1M post burn in iterations.
-If you see 'multi-modal' t-T behavior, ragged-looking inflections or bifurcation in the thermal history solutions within a specific region(s) of t-T space (i.e., at a turning point between heating and cooling)---then you likely need to run QTQt longer._
+If you see 'multi-modal' t-T behavior, ragged-looking inflections or bifurcation in the thermal history solutions within a specific region(s) of t-T space (i.e., at a turning point between heating and cooling)---then you likely need to run QTQt longer.
+Of course the likelihood chain can also be monitored to give a sense of convergence.
+Another clue that a model run was too short is when the 95% credible interval on the expected or mode model paths is very rough and not smooth._

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kmcdannell/QTQtPlot.git/main?filepath=%2FQTQtPlot.ipynb)